 This was a fascinating topic that kept the packed audience in rapt attention throughout and gave us all much to ponder on.

-Note: for the avoidance of doubt, this write up was produced by a human being – an attempt to use Zoom’s AI features to produce a meeting summary failed, which the audience found rather cheering.
+Note: this write up was produced by a human being – an attempt to use Zoom’s AI features to produce a meeting summary failed, which the audience found rather cheering.

 Prison Reform: 200 years on from the Gaols Act, December 2023